Call-for-Code/Solution-Starter-Kit-Water-2020/README.md

 # Water sustainability in the context of climate change

 This solution starter was created by at the United Nations Human Rights Office in Geneva, Switzerland on February 27-28, 2020.
-It features contributions by technologists from XXX, YYY, IBM, and Red Hat.
+It features contributions by technologists from NearForm, IBM, and Red Hat.

 ## Authors

+* Markus Eisele - Red Hat
+* Antoine Marin - NearForm
-* Jane Jones - RBS
+* Susan Malaika - IBM
-* Janet Jones - IBM
+* John Walicki - IBM

 ## Contents